rafsaf/ogion/README.md

 ## Example

-Everyday 5am backup to Google Cloud Storage of PostgreSQL database defined in the same file and running in docker container.
+Everyday 5am backup of PostgreSQL database defined in the same file and running in docker container.

 ```yml
 # docker-compose.yml